Tobi-Mob/Skul.Mod/README.md

 * Extract [Skul.Mod.zip](https://github.com/Tobi-Mob/Skul.Mod/releases) into `$(SkulDirectory)`

 * Run the game via Steam.
-If the mod is running correclty, pressing F1 while in the game will display a message above the player character.
+If the mod is running correctly, pressing F1 while in the game will display a message above the player character.

 There are more detailed Instructions available here: [Full Installation Guide](Docs/Full-Installation-Guide.md)